-ABC is considering reducing the workforce below normal seasonal ranges and beyond typical seasonal positions.
-Further, the workforce reduction is triggered by the store closures instead of seasonality.
+ABC's plans will reduce the workforce below normal seasonal ranges and beyond typical seasonal positions.
+Further, the workforce reduction is triggered by the permanent store closures instead of temporary cost-cutting measures.
 Therefore, ABC concludes that the workforce reduction is a plan by management, not an action in normal course.
 Because the plan is not fully implemented at the assessment date, the mitigation effect of the plan, i.e. the costs savings, is only considered as part of Step 2.